Breeds

 The easiest way to breed black and white guinea pigs is to let them mate naturally.
 This simply involves giving them access to each other and letting them do their thing.

-However, it is also possible to artificially inseminate one of the females if you wish to be more selective about the offspring’s coloration.
-If you choose this route, you will need to take her to a vet who can perform the procedure.
+However, it’s also possible to artificially inseminate one of the females if you wish to be more selective about the offspring’s coloration.
+If you choose this route, you’ll need to take her to a vet who can perform the procedure.

 Once mating has occurred, it will take around 63 days for the baby guinea pigs, or “pups,” to be born.

-The pups will inherit the coloration from their parents, so there is a 50/50 chance that their fur will be either black or white.
-Nevertheless, it is also possible for them to be a mix of both colors.
+The pups will inherit the coloration from their parents, so there’s a 50/50 chance that their fur will be either black or white.
+Nevertheless, it’s also possible for them to be a mix of both colors.

 Regardless of what color they are, raising a healthy and happy guinea pig takes time, patience, and lots of love.